- About Ridley

 2. You will take part in a weekly seminar after lunch on Wednesdays, discussing issues like raising support, leading teams, identifying and training ministry-minded successors, leading church services for youth, mentoring, self-care and you will also get to hear a program of guest speakers to take you beyond the formal curriculum, to encourage networking and provide exposure to emerging ministry opportunities beyond College, for example hosting a Baptist pastor, AFES Director, church-planter, or youth minister.

 3. College missions will provide you with opportunities to develop new skills, receive feedback, mentoring on the job, and contact with new churches.
-In 2015, we head to Tasmania in the week before Easter, with travel costs paid.

 4. We will help you to find a mentor, either within the College or from outside, to develop your particular gifts and interests, during and beyond College!